ThomasJon196/quadcopter/README.md

 To arm the ESC's, connect the battery with minimal throttle speed (1000us).

+- PWM frequency for ESC's via analogWrite() rather than Servo.h 490Hz/50Hz -> might not be responsive enough

 ### IMU - MP6050 (+ Magnetometer)
 Usefull websites: